-Brown patch (BP) affects all turfgrass, especially tall fescue, and perennial rye.
-It is a common summertime disease of cool-season turfgrasses in Maryland.
+Brown patch is a common summertime disease of cool-season turfgrasses in Maryland.
+It affects all turfgrasses, especially tall fescue and perennial rye.
 The disease is caused by several fungal species of Rhizoctonia.
 Rainy summers are worse, but even drier summers have brown patch disease pressure from moisture that develops from evening dews.
 Although tall fescue is the recommended turf variety for Maryland lawns most cultivars are still very susceptible to this problem disease.

 Conditions that contribute to disease pressure